-GPUs and flash memory are used in numerous VDI applications today and the number is rapidly growing.
+GPUs and flash storage are used in numerous VDI applications today and the number is rapidly growing.
 The need to store and transcribe huge amounts of data through image and data processing is becoming overwhelming.
 The more GPUs and flash memory available, the quicker the data can be used.
-GPU appliances supporting multiple NVIDIA GPUs and Flash memory appliances supporting multiple NVMe flash memory cards are quickly becoming the best and most economical way of accomplishing this tremendous feat.
+GPU appliances supporting multiple NVIDIA Quadro GPUs and Flash Storage appliances supporting multiple NVMe flash cards are quickly becoming the best and most economical way of accomplishing this tremendous feat.

 Our compute accelerators support from one to sixteen double-wide PCIe cards and can be cabled up to four host computers through PCIe x16 Gen3 connections each operating at 128Gb/s.
 The all-steel construction chassis house power supplies, fans, and a system monitor that monitors the fans, temperature sensors and power voltages.
 Front panel LEDs signal minor, major or critical alarms.
 The compute accelerators are transparent and do not require software except for the drivers required by the PCIe add-in cards.
 Compute accelerators are the best appliance for applications that require a large amount of compute power.Learn More